Maboroshy/midi-scripter/README.md

 [Overview and API documentation available.](https://maboroshy.github.io/midi-scripter)

+The average measured roundtrip latency for the script above is less than 0.25 milliseconds.

 Currently MIDI Scripter is at "beta" development stage.
 It's fully functional but needs more user feedback.
 It works on Windows and Linux and should work on macOS.

 ## What it can do

-For writing Python code:
+The basics:

-- Prepare MIDI, OSC and keyboard inputs and outputs with a single line, without boilerplate code.
+- Receive MIDI, OSC, keyboard and mouse input messages.
-- Feed input messages to functions or any callables by "decorating" them.
-- Work with common message objects instead of raw data different for each port type.
+- Filter, modify and do anything Python can with the messages.
-- Send MIDI, OSC and keyboard output messages.
+- Send out modified or generated MIDI, OSC, keyboard and mouse messages.
-- Create GUI widgets with one line and arrange them with mouse on your script's dashboard.

-For live performance setups:
+For performance MIDI setups:

-- Make extra layers to multiply MIDI controls.
+- Make extra banks and layers to multiply MIDI controls.
 - Organize mappings into sets / scenes with GUI dashboard.
 - Make an extra overlay mappings on top of MIDI controller's DAW integration by using proxies.
-- Create and map complex macros.

-For MIDI related apps:

-- Make custom sequencers or MIDI output generators.
-- Make basic music training GUI applications based on MIDI input.

 For software control and automation:

+- Map or convert the messages to each other with any conditions and logic.
 - Use MIDI controllers or keyboard shortcuts to run any Python code.
-- Use keyboard macros to control apps.
+- Use keyboard and mouse macros.

+For writing MIDI related Python code:

+- Prepare MIDI, OSC keyboard and mouse inputs and outputs with a single line, without boilerplate code.
+- Feed input messages to functions or any callables by decorators.
+- Work with message objects instead of raw data different for each input type.
+- Create GUI widgets with a single line and arrange them with mouse.
+- Write basic MIDI related GUI applications with very little Python code.

 ## Installation